Dundee derby: History

 The two grounds are the closest football grounds in Britain (holding the world record until 2009) and with it a unique rivalry has developed, though it is one often deemed more amicable than most; similar to the Merseyside derby, Derby della Madonnina in Milan, and the Derby della Lanterna of Genoa with many families split down the middle in support.

 The two clubs even had a combined hooligan 'firm', known as the Dundee Utility, which was formed to stand up to the larger firms of the Glasgow and Edinburgh clubs.

 Statistics

-Domestic head-to-head
+Head-to-head

-In domestic head-to-head matches, United are quite far in front; the teams have played each other 179 times, Dundee United winning 83 compared to Dundee's 51.
-A total of 45 matches have ended in a stalemate.
+In head-to-head, United are quite far in front; the teams have played each other 182 times, Dundee United winning 84 compared to Dundee's 52.
+A total of 46 matches have ended in a stalemate.
 Dundee United have won more league, Scottish Cup and League Cup matches.